MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/uninstall-sales-navigator.md

     3. Save and publish the form.

-    4. Repeat steps a through c for any other dependencies.
+    4. Repeat steps 1 through 3 for any other dependencies.

 5. After you've removed the all the dependencies, select **Delete**.